A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Main Results

 The first step to solve this optimization problem is constructing the functions $g(\mathbf{\Delta})$ and $h(\mathbf{\Delta})$, which requires decomposing the activation functions as the difference of convex functions.
 In order to do this, we decompose various activation functions commonly used in the literature as a difference of two convex functions.
 The decomposition is done by constructing a linear approximation of the activation function around the point where it changes the curvature.
-These results are presented in Table \ref{tab:diff_conv}.
-Activation functions like hyperbolic tangent, inverse tangent, sigmoid, inverse square root, and ELU change the curvature at $z = 0$, and hence it is defined in piece-wise manner.
-Other functions like GELU, SiLU, and clipped ReLU change the curvature at two points and hence have three ``pieces''.

-It should be noted that $\sigma_1(z)$ and $\sigma_2(z)$ in Table \ref{tab:diff_conv} are proper continuous convex functions which allows us to use the difference of convex algorithms (DCA) \cite{tao1997convex} and claim global convergence.
-Due to space constraints, we have omitted some of the commonly used activation functions.
-By ReLU and variants in Table \ref{tab:diff_conv}, we refer to ReLU, leaky ReLU, parametrized ReLU, randomized ReLU, and shifted ReLU.
-The decomposition for scaled exponential linear unit (SELU) \cite{klambauer2017self} can be done as shown for ELU in Table \ref{tab:diff_conv}.
+(Please see Appendix \ref{sec:diff_conv}).